Karneades/Defensomania/README.md

 under the [MIT
 license](https://github.com/github/choosealicense.com/blob/gh-pages/LICENSE.md).

-Cyber Against Humanity is free to use.
+Defensomania is free to use.
 It is licensed under the Creative Commons Attribution-ShareAlike 4.0 license, so you can copy, distribute and transmit the work, and you can adapt it, and use it commercially, but all provided that you attribute the work and if you alter,